10 Stalls For Traditional Dessert, Including Chendol, Almond Cream And More

 The craziest reinvented traditional dessert I’ve had is probably the Mr Bean cocktail from local bar Jekyll & Hyde.
 While I was impressed by how the cocktail made with Lao Ban beancurd, vodka, kaya, and Frangelico tasted, it’s not something I’d crave for all the time, unlike a good old bowl of red bean soup or cheng tng.
-For these old school treats, here are 10 stalls for traditional dessert!
+For these old-school treats, here are the stalls where you can get the best traditional desserts in Singapore.

 1. 75 Ah Balling Peanut Soup